abstractinfrastructure/container-intro-tutorial/README.md

 ## Before you Begin

-These tutorials accompany the presentation [Introduction to Containers].
-To participate in the labs, install the [Docker Community Edition (CE) Engine][ce]
+These exercises accompany the presentation [Introduction to Containers].
+To participate in the labs, install the [Docker Community Edition (CE) Engine][ce].
+**NOTE:** For linux users, you will need to additionally install [docker-compose].

 - [OSX Install](https://docs.docker.com/docker-for-mac/install/)
 - [Windows Install](https://docs.docker.com/docker-for-windows/install/)